Creatures-Developer-Network/awesome-creatures-development-resources/README.md

 > Tools for Creatures Development

 - [Jagent](https://sourceforge.net/projects/jagent/) - Jagent is a suite for manipulating Creatures 3 and Docking Station agents.
 It consists of a sprite tool (Edos) and a PRAY tool (Monk).
-- [Monastery](http://naturingnurturing.blogspot.com/2017/11/easy-multi-agent-packaging.html) - Monastery is a tool that can compile multiple agents into one agent file
+- [Monastery](http://naturingnurturing.blogspot.com/2017/11/easy-multi-agent-packaging.html) - Monastery is a tool that can compile multiple agents into one agent file.

 ## Tutorials